ahmedfgad/GeneticAlgorithmPython/docs/source/cnn.md

 In the future, more layers will be added.

-Except for the input layer, all of listed layers has 4 instance attributes that do the same function which are:
+Except for the input layer, all of the listed layers have 4 instance attributes that do the same job:

 1. `previous_layer`: A reference to the previous layer in the CNN architecture.
 2. `layer_input_size`: The size of the input to the layer.
 3. `layer_output_size`: The size of the output from the layer.
 4. `layer_output`: The latest output generated from the layer.
-It default to `None`.
+It defaults to `None`.

 In addition to such attributes, the layers may have some additional attributes.
 The next subsections discuss such layers.